 Trade port – Trade and service of Saigon – HCMC

-This gallery at the Ho Chi Minh City Museum owns more than 527 artifacts, 36 photos and 10 maps.
+This gallery at the Ho Chi Minh City Museum owns more than 527 artifacts, 36 photos, and 10 maps.

 Geography – Administration of Saigon – HCMC

-Besides, the gallery also introduces the previous names of Saigon – Ho Chi Minh City and some documentary images from hundreds of years ago, introducing the appearance of an urban area with architectural works associated with historical, cultural, artistic values…
+Besides, the gallery also introduces the previous names of Saigon – Ho Chi Minh City and some documentary images from hundreds of years ago, introducing the appearance of an urban area with architectural works associated with historical, cultural, and artistic values…

 Resistance memorabilia